Skarn Deposits of Monmouth Township, Ontario: Contact Metamorphism and Mineralization

 The skarn front marks the outermost extent of metasomatic alteration, where skarn minerals grade into unaltered country rock and provide important clues for tracing mineralized contact zones in the field.
 The original marble or limestone is only partially altered in the skarn front.

 The formation of these zones is largely controlled by fractures, which act as highways for fluid flow.
 These fractures determine not only the extent of metasomatism, but also the symmetry and directionality of the skarn body.
-You’ll often find that the geometry of the skarn mirrors the structural fabric of the host rocks and as we speculate by the crystals that we are finding on our quartz claim, we appear to have cut into a skarn as our trench pierces a Cliffside and runs direcly into the retrograde zone.
+You’ll often find that the geometry of the skarn mirrors the structural fabric of the host rocks and as we speculate by the crystals that we are finding on our quartz claim, we appear to have cut into a skarn as our trench pierces a Cliff side and runs directly into the retrograde zone.
 For us there are the quartz and base metal markers that confirm this.

 The Monmouth Skarn Project: Geological Mapping and Exploration